-Problem T5: Azobenzene - β-cyclodextrin complexes for the formation of nanomachines
+Problem T5: Azobenzene - β -cyclodextrin complexes for the formation of nanomachines

-Nanomachines are molecular assemblies that enable the transformation of an energy source into a nanomovement for applications such as drug delivery.
-Numerous nanomachines make use of the isomerization of azo compounds (R-N=N-R') upon irradiation.
+Nanomachines are molecular assemblies that enable the transformation of energy into nano-movement for applications such as drug delivery.
+Numerous nanomachines use light energy to isomerize azo compounds (R-N=N-R').

-1. Draw the stereoisomers of azobenzene ($H_5C_6-N=N-C_6H_5$) and draw a line between the two carbon atoms that are the furthest apart.
+1. Draw the stereoisomers of azobenzene ($H_5C_6-N=N-C_6H_5$) and draw a line between the two carbon atoms in each structure that are the furthest apart.
 Compare these two distances (d{trans} and d{cis}).